ipld/ipld/data-model-layer/paths.md

-# [WIP] IPLD Path v1
+# Specification: IPLD Paths

+**Status: Descriptive - Draft**

+## Summary

+An IPLD "Path" is a string identifier used for deep references into IPLD graphs.
+Paths follow similar escape and segmentation rules as URI paths.

 An IPLD Path is a string identifier used for deep references into IPLD graphs.

 IPLD Path's are constructed following the same constraints as [URI Paths](https://tools.ietf.org/html/rfc3986#section-3.3).

 Similarly, the string `?` is reserved for future use as a query separator.

-# Path Resolution
+## Path Resolution

 Path resolution is broken into two parts: full path resolution and block level resolution.